aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

 ![Execute POST Request using Postman](/public/images/Teams-Activity-Notifications-Azure//PublishPostman.PNG)

-If everything is setup correctly then there must be an activity notification sent to the user that will appear as a popup and in the Activity tab of Teams.
+If everything is working as per expectation, then there must be an activity notification sent to the user that will appear as a popup and in the Activity tab of Teams.

 ![Teams Activity Notification Popup](/public/images/Teams-Activity-Notifications-Azure//TeamsNotificationPopup.jpeg)
 ![Teams Notification in Activity Tab](/public/images/Teams-Activity-Notifications-Azure//TeamsNotificationActivity.jpeg)

 # Conclusion

-This way the Post request to the event grid topic can be sent using any custom application and the Azure Function can be triggered to send activity notifications to Teams users on demand using the App credentials.
+Similarly, the Post request to the event grid topic can be forwarded using any custom application that would trigger the Azure Function to send activity notifications to Teams users on-demand using the App credentials.